HumanCellAtlas/unity/README.md

     1. localhost.key: keyfile for your SSL certificate (filename of localhost does not affect certificate)
 1. prod-secret-key-base
     1. secret-key-base: value for SECRET_KEY_BASE, which is used to encrypt secure cookies.
 This can be set/updated by using <code>bin/set_prod_secret_key_base</code>

+See [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) for more information on how to import and save secrets.

 Once your secrets are loaded and <code>kubectl</code> is pointing at your remote cluster:
 1. Navigate to the project directory